– The Galanides Family

 Well now!
 This is the place!
 Even though it took several months to decide to roll, we knew this was it!
 No more looking.
 That was nine months ago.
 The family still feels the same.
 They care.

 – J. Stamey

 My mother was a resident of The Memory Center for the last five years of her life.
-From the first moment she felt genuine caring and she just delighted in the daily group and individual activities.
-As a nurse, I was particularly concerned with her physical care and nutrition and The Memory Center exceeded my expectations in ever way.
+From the first moment, she felt genuine caring and she just delighted in the daily group and individual activities.
+As a nurse, I was particularly concerned with her physical care and nutrition and The Memory Center exceeded my expectations in every way.
 As she declined, additional measures were implemented to help her mobility and allow her to continue to enjoy the music and spiritual events, to keep her hair and manicure appointments, and to participate as much as she could.
 Her final days were attended to with love and compassion.
 I recommend The Memory Center without reservation.
 The medical, nursing and support staff are the best.

 – Kennedy family